avigad/mathematics_in_lean_source/source/basics.rst

 The ``apply`` tactic takes a proof of a general statement or implication, tries to match the conclusion with the current goal, and leaves the hypotheses, if any, as new goals.
+If the given proof matches the goal exactly
+(modulo *definitional* equality),
-If the given proof matches the goal exactly, you can use the ``exact`` tactic instead of ``apply``.
+you can use the ``exact`` tactic instead of ``apply``.
 So, all of these work: